annotation/text-fabric/tf/docs/main/cheatsheet.md

 ``` python
 A.getCss()
 ```
-:   get the complete CSS stylesheet for this app
+:   get the complete CSS style sheet for this app
 :   `tf.advanced.display.getCss`

 ---